 Lower jaw pain can be very confusing and worrying.
 There are a LOT of different structures and tissues around the lower jaw.
 There's a lot that can go wrong.
-And because the area around the lower jaw is SO complicated, it can be hard to work out what's going on.
+And because the area around the lower jaw is SO complicated, it can be hard to work out what's going on!
+Let me help you.

 When you have a lower jaw pain, the first thing to look at is exactly WHERE the pain is coming from.

 If you can narrow down the source of the pain, then you can make some educated guesses at what's going on.
 Here are some things to look for;

 The pain is coming from the front half of your lower jaw - around your chin, for example.
 The most common cause will be something to do with a tooth.
 You will either have

 If you have pulpitis in a tooth, you will need to see a dentist for treatment.
 A tooth with an inflamed nerve like this will need root canal treatment or extraction.

 For a tooth with an abscess, or if you have a tooth extraction infection, you will need antibiotics.

 If you do not have any lower teeth, and wear a full lower denture, then it is also possible that your lower jaw pain is coming from the lower denture pressing on the Mental nerve, which comes out of your lower jaw around your chin, and gives sensation to the front third of the lower jaw and chin area.
 You can read more about this at my page on Denture Pain.